Legacy Collaborate has now been superseded by New Collaborate.

 First check in the Client - Collaborate tab for any documents that are in Client Co-Edit, and click Finish Client Co-Edit.

 - From the Sharing Settings, click Delete Sharing.

 - A message displays "Warning: this will disable sharing for all users and delete all shared documents for this client".

 Note: Any documents that were shared individually (with the Share button) will still display in the Client - Collaborate tab but the client will not have access to them.

 Once Access has been Removed

-Once access has been removed for a specific user, the user's name and email address is no longer shown in the Sharing Settings.
+Once access has been removed for a specific user, the user's name and email address are no longer shown in the Sharing Settings.

-if the person tries to use the link, they receive a message "Sorry, you don't have access".
+If the person tries to use the link, they will receive a message "Sorry, you don't have access".